v-research/website/solutions.md

 </ul>
 <p>
 Please reach out to our team via email <a href="mailto: info@v-research.it" target="blank"> info@v-research.it </a> to involve us in your challenge!
+We will send you a project plan (draft) to justify the person-hour, and you can purchase person-hour/week/month below.
 <br>
 Our purchase options and services will be made available soon.
 </p>